cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

     <em>“For the most part of everything I do, I'm not looking for perfection, I'm rather seeking for the experience.”</em>
 </aside>

-I would like to end on a positive note.
+I would like to end this seemingly pessimistic article with a positive section.
 AI has all the potential to augment the human experience to a level that we have never seen before.
-The case of VR headsets, like the recently launched Apple Vision Pro.
+Perhaps, if AI frees up more of our time, we'll have more opportunities to do things together.

-It seems that we are not going to lose our jobs as long as we learn how to use and leverage AI because it's coming and we can't stop it.
+I would rather go hiking or fishing in the mountains with my children in that case.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2024/2024-02-13/Brynjolfsson_on_the_turing_trap.png alt: "The turing trap" %}